ogminor/devise-mfa/README.md

 # Devise::Otp Minified and Mongoized
 **I highly recommend that you encrypt your otp_auth_secret and otp_recovery_secret fields in your database.
-Storing them in plain-text removes a lot of the security form this authentication method**
+Storing them in plain-text removes a lot of the security form this authentication method.**

 Devise OTP implements multi-factor authentication for Devise, using an rfc6238 compatible Time-Based One-Time Password Algorithm.